TCattd/wordpress-starter-kit/README.md

 6. Several recommended [WordPress plugins for theme development](https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/).
 For use during development.

 ## How to
 * Download this repository (don't clone it).
-Code -> Download Zip.
+Download it using the button: Code -> Download Zip.
 Use this files in your new project.
 * If you don't use any of the included plugins, delete them from your project.
 * Picostrap already included auto-compilation for it's SCSS files and a live-reload feature built in.
 You don't need to install anything.
 * Use your local dev enviroment to develop your new theme.
 If you don't have a local dev enviroment, we recommend [Local WP](https://localwp.com/).